secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 1. `Current State` - Change to `Monitoring`.
 1. `Details` - Along with any information specific to the incident be sure to mention that all systems have returned to normal operation, that we're monitoring in order to ensure the issue doesn't recur, and provide an estimate for how long we'll be monitoring before we resolve the incident.
 For example:

-   > *While all systems are online and fully operational, out of an abundance of caution we'll leave affected components marked as degraded as we monitor.
-If there are no recurrences in the next 30 minutes, we'll resolve this incident and mark all components as fully operational.*
+   > _While all systems are online and fully operational, out of an abundance of caution we'll leave affected components marked as degraded as we monitor.
+If there are no recurrences in the next 30 minutes, we'll resolve this incident and mark all components as fully operational._

 1. `Incident Status` - At this point, the affected component should be back to normal operation.
 However, to be clear that we're still in the incident management process we will **not** flip this back to `Operational` until we leave the monitoring state.

+If at any point during the monitoring period we see a recurrence of the issue, return to [Stage 2](#stage-2-manage).
+If the monitoring period completes with no recurrence of the issue, proceed to [Stage 4](#stage-4-resolve).

+### **Stage 4: Resolve**

+After we have completed the monitoring period, or if the monitoring period was skipped, we will now close the incident, add a link to the post-mortem section of the incident, and check Zendesk for any remaining tickets that need tagging and a response.

 #### Resolve Incident

-Once we're confident that systems have returned to normal operation, **the Incident Manager has given the all-clear**, and we've completed a monitoring period (if we chose to) of the incident we should mark it as resolved.
+Once we've confirmed that the issue has been resolved and **the Incident Manager has given the all-clear**, we will close the Status.io incident.

 Once these conditions are met, make an update to the incident and change the following fields.